 More at this place than others though, we definitely felt the logistical and infrastructure issues of Morocco.
 A lot of things didn’t work—the faucet dripped, the sink (although a beautiful, hammered copper) didn’t drain, and the bathroom was definitely not large enough for two people to be in at the same time.
 The check-in process also took forever, and since we had just gotten back from the desert when we stayed here, we really wanted to get in our room and take showers.
 They also forgot to give us a lock for our door, which meant we had to go back downstairs before leaving just so we could lock our room.
 And upon our return, we stood outside the Riad for at least 5 minutes ringing the door bell at 11 pm waiting to get back in.
 All that said though, this is a great place for the price and still a good option.

-Other wonderful hotel options include the Four Seasons, La Maison Arabe (there's also a great restaurant here), Riad Orchid and the Savoy Le Grand Hotel.
+Other wonderful hotel options include La Maison Arabe (which is right in the heart of the old city, and there's also a great restaurant there), the uber cheap Riad L'Orchidee (perfect for a budget traveler) and the spacious, high traveler-ranked Savoy Le Grand Hotel.

 Where to Eat